selimssevgi/learning/scala/myreference/oop/class.md

 ## Constructors

 - Primary constructors are designed for all information up front
+- if there are no parameters after the class name, then it will have a no-args constructor
 - Auxiliary constructors need to find a way to invoke the primary(default values)
 - Named argumenets can be used for constructors too
 - Default arguments can be used for constructors too(instead of auxiliary constructors)